Discovering, Iowa

 Things to Do in Amana Colonies: 2-Day Itinerary

-Head to Amana Colonies in eastern Iowa for a fascinating step back into history.
-We’ll show you how to enjoy a perfect 2-Day Getaway with things to do in Amana Colonies.
+Head to the Amana Colonies in eastern Iowa for a fascinating step back into history.
+We’ll show you how to enjoy a perfect two-day Getaway with things to do in the Amana Colonies.

 Relax and unwind in the German-themed villages of the Amana Colonies.
-Declared a National Historic Landmark in 1965, and today hosts hundreds of thousands of visitors each year.
+It was declared a National Historic Landmark in 1965 and today hosts hundreds of thousands of visitors yearly.

-Visit the Seven Villages and see how the Amana Colonies represent an American dream come true.
-Enjoy German influence with every turn while you shop for quality goods, visit wineries, and a brewery, and dine family-style at any of the Amana Colonies restaurants.
-But first, let’s cover how the colonies formed and then get into things to do in Amana Colonies.
+Visit the Seven Villages and see how the Amana Colonies represent the true American dream.
+Enjoy German influence with every turn while you shop for quality goods, visit wineries and a brewery, and dine family-style at any of the Amana Colonies restaurants.
+But first, let’s cover how the colonies formed and then get into things to do in the Amana Colonies.

 Disclosure: Amana Colonies Visitors Center hosted our guided tour and lodging.
 Opinions are our own.